adawatia/BigDefend/README.md

 # 🛡️ Big Defend: ML-Powered Intrusion Detection System

+> **📚 Academic Project Notice**
+> This project was developed as part of an academic semester coursework and served as a valuable learning exercise in cybersecurity, machine learning, and network analysis.
+While it demonstrates core concepts of intrusion detection systems, **this repository is no longer actively maintained and will not receive future updates**.
+The code remains available for educational purposes and as a reference for students and researchers interested in ML-powered security solutions.

 Big Defend is an Intrusion Detection System (IDS) leveraging **Machine Learning** and **Real-Time Packet Capture**.
 It captures live network traffic using Scapy, trains an anomaly detection model (using scikit-learn), and monitors network activity for potential threats, presenting controls and logs via a sleek **GUI built with PySide6**.

 ---